 5. Hire a Junk Removal Service

-A junk removal company can handle removal from your home and take the toilet to the right facility.
+A junk removal company can handle residential junk removal from your home and ensure your old toilet is transported to the proper recycling or disposal facility safely and responsibly.
 These services can make things much easier, especially if you’re disposing of more than one item.
 They often partner with recycling centers or donation programs to keep reusable parts out of landfills.

 6. Repurpose the Toilet